cerement/Genealogy-Notes/README.md

 * [YAML](https://en.wikipedia.org/wiki/YAML)

 Most efforts seem to be focusing on either XML or JSON, but I have a personal preference for YAML (both because it is a plaintext format and because it is a human readable format).
 Since this repository is purely speculation, I’m not too concerned about either development issues I would run into or being overly rigorous with specifications.
 Keeping that in mind, converting back and forth between YAML and GEDCOM *appears* it should be relatively trivial and, if necessary, could be done by hand.

+## GEDCOM

+I will be referring to GEDCOM files as a baseline or starting point simply because they are the most prevalent within the genealogy community, the are the format that everyone is familiar with.

+GEDCOM files deal with four(?) primary components:
+* INDI (individual) – naming and personal data
+* EVEN (event) – events, personal and family
+* SOUR (source) – sources and documentation
+* FAM (family) – the mappings and connections between individuals

+In addition, GEDCOM files will have a HEAD (header) that will also provide information on the format and version being used as well as the SUBM (submitter) of that file